12B10 Combat Engineer MOS-T

 12B30 Combat Engineer ALC

-Course Scope: Students will demonstrate proficiency in demolitions, explosive hazards, combat construction, combat tactics, and the employment of combat engineer equipment and Leader Core Competencies (LCC).
+Phase Scope: Students will demonstrate proficiency in demolitions, explosive hazards, combat construction, combat tactics, the employment of combat engineer equipment and Leader Core Competencies (LCC).

 12C10 Bridge Crewmember MOS-T